jinghuazhao/gwas2/docs/README.md

 ## Requirement

-Data files + four essentials files as follows.
+### Data files

-   * Chromosome files: `chr{1..23}.bgen/.bgen.bgi`, where .bgi is index file created using command such as `bgenix -g chr9.bgen -index`.
+Chromosome files: `chr{1..23}.bgen/.bgen.bgi`, where .bgi is index file created using command such as `bgenix -g chr9.bgen -index`.

+As the genotype data requires indels recoded in I/D format to save memory use by Stata, these work on `.bgi` file instead.

+###  four essentials files

-   * `sample_info.dta.gz` (idorder is the samples order in BGEN file)
+   1. `sample_info.dta.gz` (idorder is the samples order in BGEN file)

      ```
      id   idorder   missing